ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Bereavement

 In the unfortunate event that you experience the loss of a family member or friend, TEN7 will pay for up to three days of leave.
+Please make sure to request the time off in Gusto and then log it in Tempo under INT-5 Time Off: Bereavement.

 ## Jury Duty

 If you’re called to serve on a jury, you’ll receive your full pay for up to five days while you’re serving.
 However, if jury duty runs longer than five days, TEN7 won’t cover your pay starting on the sixth business day of jury duty.
+Please make sure to request the time off in Gusto and then log it in Tempo under INT-6 Time Off: Jury Duty.

 ## Professional Development